secondlevel/Back-propagation/README.md

 $ python XOR_training_testing.py
 ```

-You will get the following XOR classifier result.
+You will get the following XOR classifier training and testing result.

 ```bash=
 Epoch: 005880  Loss: 0.005006  Accuracy: 1.000000